 22 August 1642: Charles I, having failed to suppress or coerce the English Parliament by his will, takes it on by military might.
 The English Civil War begins.

-17 August 1643: The Scots offer to support the Parliamentary side in the Civil War in return for the acceptance by the English of a "Solemn League and Covenant", in effect exporting Presbyterianism to them.
+17 August 1643: Scotland offers to support the Parliamentary side in the Civil War in return for the acceptance by the English of a "Solemn League and Covenant", in effect exporting Presbyterianism to them.
 Military aspects are settled quickly and the English Parliament later accepts the religious aspects of the Covenant.

 19 January 1644: A Scottish Covenanter army of 20,000 men under the command of Alexander Leslie moves south to support the Parliamentary Army.

-2 July 1644: The Parliamentary Army, reinforced by the Scottish Covenanters, defeat the Royalists at Marston Moor.
+2 July 1644: The Parliamentary Army, reinforced by the Scottish Covenanters, defeat the Royalists at the Battle of Marston Moor.

 August 1644: Alasdair MacDonald lands on the Ardnamurchan Peninsula with 2000 troops from Ireland, who are quickly joined by a thousand highlanders.
 He supports the Royalist cause against Clan Campbell and storms through Argyll before joining forces with the Marquis of Montrose in Perthshire.